osparking/OsParkingCam_jar/README.md

 (How to run steps are redirected from the html file)

 Enjoy your parking experience at OsParkingCam (Os is pronounced as in The Wizard of 'Oz').

+To download, install, and run OsParking, refer to "Install_Guide.odt or pdf" files.